Aliases for CDC16 Gene

 GeneCards Summary for CDC16 Gene

 CDC16 (Cell Division Cycle 16) is a Protein Coding gene.
-Diseases associated with CDC16 include Epileptic Encephalopathy, Early Infantile, 16 and Deafness, Onychodystrophy, Osteodystrophy, Mental Retardation, And Seizures Syndrome.
-Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Signal transduction_PKA signaling.
+Diseases associated with CDC16 include Deafness, Onychodystrophy, Osteodystrophy, Mental Retardation, And Seizures Syndrome and Deafness, Autosomal Dominant 65.
+Among its related pathways are Cellular Senescence (REACTOME) and Class I MHC mediated antigen processing and presentation.
 An important paralog of this gene is CDC27.

 UniProtKB/Swiss-Prot Summary for CDC16 Gene